Trantastic/hangman-CLI/README.md

 __How To Run:__

-Please see node package to install necessary NPMs.
+Please see JSON package to install necessary node packages.
 You will need chalk and prompt.
 To play the game, in your terminal, type _node CLI.js_.

 __Bugs:__